Local in time solution to Kolmogorov's two-equation model of turbulence: Introduction

-Physical motivation of proposed system can be found in \cite{Spal} and \cite{BuM}.
-Mathematical analysis of difficulties in proving existence of solution of a system can also be found in \cite{BuM}.
+The physical motivation of the proposed system can be found in \cite{Spal} and \cite{BuM}.
+A mathematical analysis of the difficulties that occur in proving the existence of solutions of such a system can also be found in \cite{BuM}.

 Now, we would like to discus the known mathematical results related to Kolmogorov's two-equation model of turbulence.
 There are two recent results devoted to this problem: \cite{BuM} and \cite{MiNa} (see the announcement \cite{MiNaa}) and our result is inspired by them.
-In the first one, the Authors consider the system in a bounded $C^{1,1}$ domain with mixed boundary conditions for $b$ and $\om$ and stick-slip boundary condition for velocity $v$.
+In the first one, the Authors consider the system in a bounded $C^{1,1}$ domain with mixed boundary conditions for $b$ and $\om$ and a stick-slip boundary condition for the velocity $v$.
 In order to overcome the difficulties related with the last term on the right hand side of (\ref{pc}) the problem is reformulated and the quantity $E:=\frac{1}{2}|v|^{2}+ \frac{2\nu_{0}}{\kappa_{4}}b$ is introduced.
 Then, the equation (\ref{pc}) is replaced by

-it is established the existence of global-in-time weak solution of the reformulated problem.
-It is also worth mentioning that in \cite{BuM} the assumption related to the initial value of $b$ admit vanishing of $b_{0}$ in some points of the domain.
+The existence of global-in-time weak solution of the reformulated problem is established.
+It is also worth mentioning that in \cite{BuM} the assumption related to the initial value of $b$ tolerates the vanishing of $b_{0}$ in some points of the domain.
 More precisely, the existence of weak solution is proved under the conditions $b_{0}\in L^{1}$, $b_{0}>0$ a.e. and $\ln{b_{0}}\in L^{1}$.

-In the paper \cite{MiNa} the Authors consider the system (\ref{pa})-(\ref{pd}) in periodic domain.
-It is proved the existence of global-in-time weak solution, but due to the presence of the strongly nonlinear term $\bno \dvk$, the weak form of equation (\ref{pc}) have to be corrected by a positive measure $\mu$, which is zero, provided weak solution is sufficiently regular.
-There are also obtained the estimates for $\om$ and $b$ (see (4.2) in \cite{MiNa}).
+In the article \cite{MiNa} the Authors consider the system (\ref{pa})-(\ref{pd}) in a periodic domain.
+The existence of global-in-time weak solution is proved, but due to the presence of the strongly nonlinear term $\bno \dvk$, the weak form of equation (\ref{pc}) has to be corrected by a positive measure $\mu$, which is zero, if the weak solution is sufficiently regular.
+There are also estimates for $\om$ and $b$ (see (4.2) in \cite{MiNa}).
 These observations are crucial in our reasoning presented below.
-Concerning to initial value of $b$, the Authors assume that $b_{0}$ is uniformly positive.
+Concerning to the initial value of $b$, the assumption is that $b_{0}$ is uniformly positive.